Risks & side effects.

 These are not all the possible side effects of JULUCA.
 For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What should I tell my doctor before taking JULUCA?

 Before you take JULUCA, tell your healthcare provider about all of your medical conditions, including if you:

-- If you can become pregnant, your healthcare provider will perform a pregnancy test before you start treatment with JULUCA
+- If you can become pregnant, your healthcare provider may perform a pregnancy test before you start treatment with JULUCA.

-- If you can become pregnant, you should consistently use effective birth control (contraception) during treatment with JULUCA
+- If you can become pregnant, you and your healthcare provider should talk about the use of effective birth control (contraception) during treatment with JULUCA.

 How should I take JULUCA?

 - Take JULUCA 1 time a day exactly as your healthcare provider tells you

 - Always take JULUCA with a meal.
 A protein drink alone does not replace a meal

 - Do not change your dose or stop taking JULUCA without talking with your healthcare provider.